godfrey-cdc/cryptocom-exchange-api-docs-1/README.md

 ## <span id="req-sign">Request Signing</span>

 Some endpoints are only accessible by authenticated users.
-The authentication is based on a pair of API Key and SHA-256 of the HTTP request parameter along with the API Secret Key (and should never explicity include the API Secret Key in your request).
+The authentication is based on a pair of API Key and SHA-256 of the HTTP request parameter along with the API Secret Key (and should never explicitly include the API Secret Key in your request).

-The alogrithm for generating the SHA-256 signature is as follows:
+The algorithm for generating the SHA-256 signature is as follows:

 1. Sort the HTTP request parameter names in ascending order.